 Boiler water flows are critical to the operation of the boiler.
-If flow cannot be maintained through the system piping to meet the minimums required by the boiler (see paragraph 2.7 (g)).
-Insufficient water flows through the boiler will cause the boiler to "kettle" or even produce steam which can damage the heat exchanger and will invalidate the heat exchanger warranty.
+If flow cannot be maintained through the system pipework to meet the minimums required by the boiler the boiler will "kettle" or even produce steam which can damage the heat exchanger and invalidate the heat exchanger warranty.
+The implementation of a balance header, as shown in the above schematics, is recommended to ensure adequate water circulation is maintained through the boiler by the integral boiler shunt pumps, irrespective of system conditions.